Brenterino/argus/argus-auth-services/README.md

    Authentication System.
 3) If the remote system verifies the identity of the user, then the provided identity is used to reference elected permissions from the Group Services.
-4) A token is provided to the user which can be used by other Argus services for resource authorization.
+4) Both an access token and a refresh token are provided to the user which can be used by other Argus services for resource authorization and for generating additional access tokens to avoid having to hit external APIs to re-authenticate.

 ### Mojang Authentication Path